fll-pigeons/gamechangers/docs/projet.md

 # 2. Judging Session:

 Your team will spend ten (10) minutes with the judges.
-Your team will have five (5) minutes to deliver your Project presentation to the judges – this includes set-up time; the last ten (5) minutes are reserved for the judges to ask questions.
+Your team will have five (5) minutes to deliver your Project presentation to the judges; the last ten (5) minutes are reserved for the judges to ask questions.
 This presentation should be rehearsed and polished.
 The judges will wait until your presentation is over to ask questions.
 Please stick to the five (5) minute time limit!
 Props and costumes are permitted, and judges will look for creativity in the presentation style.

 Remember, to be eligible for a FIRST LEGO League Project award, your team needed to identify a problem relating to the theme, design an innovative solution to the problem you selected, and share your problem and solution with others.

 For questions about the Project, visit the Judging FAQ on the FIRST LEGO League website.

 ### [Judging Rubrics](rubricsProject.pdf)